-Guide to Multi-Arm Bandits: What is it, and why you probably shouldn’t use it.
+Guide to Multi-Arm Bandits: What is it, and when you should use them

 What is multi-arm bandit testing, how does it compare to regular A/B testing, and what are some of the reasons you should or should not use it?